AndreJu16/BookshelfApp/README.md

-# BookshelfApp
+# Bookshelf App
-My project about Dom for web programing basic front-end. saya mempelajari nya dari salah satu website belajar di Indonesia the name is Dicoding. this is my Submission.
+My project about Dom for web programing basic front-end.
+I learned it from one of the learning websites in Indonesia, the name is Dicoding. this is my Submission.